eddelbuettel/ctv-finance/README.md

 -   The [credule](https://cran.r-project.org/package=credule) package is another pricer for credit default swaps.
 -   The [covmat](https://cran.r-project.org/package=covmat) package provides several different methods for computing covariance matrices.
 -   The [obAnalytics](https://cran.r-project.org/package=obAnalytics) package analyses and visualizes information from events in limit order book data.
--   The [bootTimeInference](https://cran.r-project.org/package=bootTimeInference) package performs robust resampling tests for the difference in Sharpe ratios.
 -   The [derivmkts](https://cran.r-project.org/package=derivmkts) package adds a set of pricing and expository functions useful in teaching derivatives markets..
 -   The [PortfolioEffectHFT](https://cran.r-project.org/package=PortfolioEffectHFT) package provides portfolio analysis suitable for intra-day and high-frequency data, and also interfaces the PortfolioEffect service.
 -   The [ragtop](https://cran.r-project.org/package=ragtop) package prices equity derivatives under an extension to Black and Scholes supporting default under a power-law link price and hazard rate.